Interested in the 10 best corporate website design examples?

 A site should feature a familiar page layout that makes it easy to use.
 Similarly, features such as ordering, payments, etc. should all work in a way that is in line with the accepted standard.
 While having a site that is original will engage interest with viewers, if it frustrates them because it is difficult to use, they certainly won’t stick around for long.

 This one is really a no-brainer.
 A huge part of creating any good website is filling it with great content.
-While a company might be tempted to load up their site with content, this can be a mistake.
+While it might be tempting for a company to load up their site with content, this can be a mistake.
 The real trick is focusing on being precise and making sure that each word appeals to whoever reads it.

 Personalization involves anything from displaying similar products to those previously looked at (Amazon) to showing averts that relate to a viewer’s hobbies or interests (Facebook).
 The effect of not personalizing an experience in the way that viewers/members have come to expect has recently been seen when Facebook CEO Mark Zuckerberg attempted to ‘fix’ the site’s newsfeed to reduce the number of viral videos that it shows members.
 According to Zuckerberg “we made changes that reduced time spent on Facebook by roughly 50 million hours every day”.